 Deferred Compensation Vs. 401K

-As compared to a 401K plan, an NQDC offers less flexibility when it comes to withdrawals.
-There's no RMD (required minimum distribution), but you're bound to distribution elections made prior to contributions being made.
+As compared to a 401(k) plan, an NQDC offers less flexibility when it comes to withdrawals.
+There's no RMD (required minimum distributions), but you're bound to distribution elections made prior to contributions being made.
 You can sometimes change these elections, but it results in a five-year delay.

 You can withdraw funds from an NQDC whenever you want rather than wait until you're almost 60.
 Nor are you required to start minimum amounts of withdrawals when you turn 72.
 That way, you get access to your money if a situation arises, like an emergency or to pay college tuition.
 Each employer sets rules for how long you must wait before you can withdraw cash.
 If you leave the job, get fired, or retire early, this could impact the ability or timing to take money out.
 For this reason, NQDC plans are sometimes called "golden handcuffs."